Brand Names: Geodon

 - Where can I get more information (Geodon)?

 Ziprasidone injection is used to quickly treat agitation in people with schizophrenia.

 Ziprasidone may also be used for purposes not listed in this medication guide.

 What are the possible side effects of ziprasidone (Geodon)?

-Stop taking ziprasidone and call your doctor at once if you have a serious side effect such as:
+Stop using ziprasidone and call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.